Intelligent-Driving-Laboratory/GOPS_DOC/docs/source/slx2py.md

 ### Recipes

 #### Model with existing controller

-If you have a model with an existing closed-loop controller, you could separate all other blocks into a **Plant** subsystem (tip: selecting all blocks except the controller, right-click and choose "Create subsystem from selection"), deleting (or commenting out) the controller, and connecting **Plant** subsystem's input and outport ports to root inports and outports.
-If you need to create a Gym-like environment, you could preprocess action, postprocess observation and calculating rewards and done signals at root level according to requirements in Gym-like environment.
+If you already have a model with a pre-existing closed-loop controller, one option is to isolate all other blocks into a **Plant** subsystem.
+To do this, select all blocks except the controller and choose "Create subsystem from selection" by right-clicking.
+Then, delete or comment out the controller and connect the **Plant** subsystem's input and output ports to the root input and output ports.
+If you want to create a Gym-like environment, you can pre-process actions, post-process observations, and calculate rewards and done signals at the root level to meet the requirements of the Gym-like environment.

 #### Action switching

-Both _Variant Source_ and _Multiport Switch_ are sensible choices for switching between multiple inputs (e.g. one inport and one closed-loop controller).
-The fundamental difference between them is (I call) the choice happens at compile-time vs run-time.
+Both the _Variant Source_ and _Multiport Switch_ can be utilized to switch between multiple inputs.
+The primary distinction between them is that the choice occurs at compile-time in the former, whereas it takes place at run-time in the latter.

 - If you do not need to switch between different inputs at run-time, _Variant Source_ is the correct choice, because it completely eliminates the other branch.
-Thus, even if your closed-loop controller does not support code generation (e.g. with an S-function), you can still generate code with external input.
-Efficiency, visual clearance and prevention of the signal broadcasting bug (see below) are its additional benefits.
+Thus, even if your closed-loop controller does not support code generation, you can still generate code with external input.
+Efficiency, visual clearance and prevention of the signal broadcasting bug are its additional benefits.

 - If you DO need to switch between different inputs at run-time, you have to use Multiport Switch, with an additional inport or tunable parameter as driver. **Extra care shall be taken to specify inport dimension explicitly, as inport may erroneously be considered as a scalar then broadcast to the same size as the closed-loop controller.**

 ### Limitations